-As soon as you log on to CPM with the root user credentials you created during configuration, you are redirected to the main screen.
-CPM is a very simple application to work with.
+As soon as you log on to N2WS with the root user credentials you created during configuration, you are redirected to the main screen.
+N2WS is a very simple application to work with.
 The user interface is simple, intuitive, and user-friendly.
 Most operations are only one mouse-click away from the main screen.

 As you can see in Figure 3-1, the main screen is divided by six tabs:

 - Backup Monitor – Here you will see all your backups.
 For each backup you can see the start and end times, policy, status and DR status.
 All operations regarding a backup are present in this tab: viewing the list of snapshots, opening the backup log, recovering from a backup, and moving it to the freezer (see section 8.3).